Lincoln (novel): David Herold and John Wilkes Booth

-Herold and Booth are the coconspirators who devised and successfully executed a plan to assassinate Lincoln.
+Herold and Booth are the co-conspirators who devised and successfully executed a plan to assassinate Lincoln.

 Herold despises Lincoln's attempts at unification.
 He is depicted as unintelligent and frequently engages in debauchery, visiting brothels in Washington.
 He fantasizes about being a hero of the Confederacy and even poisoning the President through his job as a pharmacy clerk.
 He eventually finds a group of like-minded individuals who also seek to kill Lincoln, and it is here where he meets Booth.

 John Booth is the assassin of Lincoln.
 Booth is not as incompetent as Herold, but is also a hate-filled enemy of Lincoln.
 He seeks to avenge the defeat of the South, and stalks Lincoln throughout the novel, swearing revenge.
 His narrative climaxes with the assassination of Lincoln and subsequent daring escape.

 List of named characters

 The characters in Lincoln include dozens of historical as well as purely fictional figures.
 This list of named characters includes those that appear or are mentioned in the novel.
 They are listed in order of appearance or mention (mentions marked with an *).